A Kind of Magic (song)

 "A Kind of Magic" is the title track of the 1986 album of the same name by the British rock band Queen.
 It was written by the band's drummer, Roger Taylor, for the film Highlander and featured as the ending theme.
-The single reached number three in the UK Singles Chart, the top 10 in a number of European countries, and number 42 on the US Billboard Hot 100.
-The song is the opening track on the band's compilation albums, Greatest Hits II, and Classic Queen.
+The single reached number three in the UK Singles Chart and the top 10 in a number of European countries.
+The single was released on 4 June 1986 in the United States and reached number 42 on the Billboard Hot 100.
+The song is the opening track on the band's compilation albums Greatest Hits II and Classic Queen.

 Recording

 Highlander

 The phrase "a kind of magic" is used in Highlander by Connor MacLeod (Christopher Lambert) as a description of his immortality.
 Roger Taylor liked the phrase so much that he used it as inspiration for the song.
 There are references to the film in the lyrics: "one prize, one goal"; "no mortal man"; and "there can be only one".
 The single's cover art features an image of Clancy Brown in character as the film's villain, The Kurgan.